Langara College Board of Governors

 Presently he is a self-employed non-profit social service consultant.
 He volunteers as a Board member of the Canadian Centre for Policy Alternatives in B.C. and is active in community journalism and various art organizations.

 (Term of Appointment: December 31, 2017 - December 31,2018)

-Jeff Lowe, Board First Vice Chair, is a Managing Partner at Richards Buell Sutton LLP, the practice leader for the firm's Advanced Education and Research group, and a member of the firm's Intellectual Property Group.
+Jeff Lowe, Board Second Vice Chair, is a Managing Partner at Richards Buell Sutton LLP, the practice leader for the firm's Advanced Education and Research group, and a member of the firm's Intellectual Property Group.
 He is the vice-chair of the Pacific Rim Advisory Council and sits on a number of boards, including the Centre for Drug Research and Development.
 Mr. Lowe holds a bachelor of arts from Simon Fraser University and a bachelor of laws from the University of British Columbia.

 (Term of Appointment: August 1, 2012 - July 31, 2018)